cww97/visual-language-grasping/docs/note_vpg.md

 - trainer.forward() -> execute action
 - compute label -> backprop

+## modify

-what we are gonna do is modify the 'compute label' part:
+- what we are gonna do is modify the 'compute label' part: not only grasp_success, need grasp_right_success
+- to satisfy above, we need simulators scenes, and method to construct natural language instructions
+- still 'forward': add instruction. a pretrained NLP model for features, then change the input of grasp net.